 Labneh is both quick & easy to make at home from a pot of yogurt and will rapidly become a staple in your fridge.
-Serve on warmed bread or as a dip for crudites, this versatile item is also naturally gluten free and Keto friendly due to its low carb count.
+Serve this delicious strained yogurt cheese on warmed bread or as a dip for crudités.
+It is naturally gluten free and Keto friendly due to its low carb count.

 What is labneh?